|Important News & Tournament Updates|

 As we have done in the past, students who have a cell phone ring in an event may be disqualified in the event, at the discretion of the event supervisor.
 All students are strongly encouraged to turn off all cell phones or do not take them into competitive events.

-In accordance with the National Science Olympiad policy on media and images, students, coaches, team representatives, and spectators will only be allowed to take pictures of people and devices associated with their school.
-No imagery (still or vide0) of other students and/or other schools’ devices will be allowed to be taken during the tournament, in accordance of NSO policy (policy created in May 2010).
+Students, coaches, team representatives, and spectators will only be allowed to take pictures of people and devices associated with their school.
+No imagery (still or video) of other students and/or other schools’ devices will be allowed to be taken during the tournament.

-Pictures of medal winners will be taken by an area amateur photographer and provided to all teams on a CD after the tournament free of charge.
-Coaches will receive this picture CD in the mail several days after the tournament.
+Pictures of medal winners will be taken by an area amateur photographer and provided to all teams after the tournament free of charge.
+Coaches will receive this a digital link several days after the tournament via e-mail.
 Teams are asked to not send people up to the stage to take pictures during the awards ceremony in an effort to hasten the ceremony.
-These pictures will be taken immediately outside of the staging area after every event.
+A spot for pictures will be made available away from the stage.